rahul2907/Face-Recognition-using-neural-network/README.md

 #Start with newfacecrop1 file

-#i'd used the start orl face data
+#i'd used the standard orl face data

 #Go through each and every file